 The 1980s was an interesting decade for fantasy films because it came along during the early days of the blockbuster era.
 After the success of Star Wars and Raiders of the Lost Ark, studios were offering big budgets to movies that used to be considered second-tier releases.
 They came before the rise of CGI, so even the expensive special effects are hokier.
 Compared to gargantuan franchises like the Lord of the Rings and Harry Potter films, movies like Krull look ridiculous.
-On the other hand, there is less on the line financially (relatively speaking), so the creators have more leeway to take chances.
-This approach may not draw huge crowds, but it creates a staying power to build a cult following.
+On the other hand, there is less on the line financially (relatively speaking), so the creators have more leeway.
+This approach may not draw crowds, but it creates a staying power to build a cult following.
 Does Krull deserve its acclaim as a B-movie gem?
 Let's check out the questions to find the answer!

 Krull – Directed by Peter Yates; Starring Ken Marshall, Lysette Anthony, Freddie Jones, Robbie Coltrane, Francesca Annis and Liam Neeson